How to Grow Paperwhites

-Buy only firm bulbs and purchase enough to plant new pots every two weeks for a steady supply of flowers through the winter.
+Paperwhites grow from a bulb that you can purchase in fall.
+I usually get mine in late October.
+When selecting paperwhite bulbs choose firm, shiny bulbs and get enough to plant new pots every two weeks for a steady supply of flowers through the winter.

 Display the flowers in cool locations to keep them looking their best.
-To keep foliage from growing spindly give plants plenty of light and turn the container 180 degrees each day.
+Left at room temperatures, the shoots elongate and make the pots top-heavy.
+To keep them from growing spindly give them plenty of light and turn the container 180 degrees each day.
 If the light source is too faint or far away, the plant will strain toward the light making the stems weak.